ministryofjustice/hmpps-integration-api/README.md

 }
 ```

 This tells the PlantUML extension to use the PlantUML server to render diagrams.
-It's also possible to point to a locally hosted server by changing the value of `plantuml.server`.
+It's also possible to point to a
+locally hosted server by changing the value of `plantuml.server`.

 4. Edit the `.puml` file for the diagram.
 5. Preview any changes to the diagram by using `Alt + D` on Windows or `Option + D` on MacOS.

 When all changes have been made:

-6. With the diagram file open, using `Ctrl + shift + P` on Windows or `command + shift + P` on MacOS and searching "export current diagram", choose the `PlantUML: Export Current Diagram` option.
+6. With the diagram file open, using `Ctrl + shift + P` on Windows or `command + shift + P` on MacOS and searching "
+   export current diagram", choose the `PlantUML: Export Current Diagram` option.

 This will display options for different file types to export to.